kmkr/cvpartner-phonebook/README.md

 =====
 - npm install -g grunt && npm install -g grunt-cli
 - npm install
-- create a file *server/api-token* containing the auth token for the CV API
+- set the environment value CVPARTNER_TOKEN to the auth token for the CV API
-- create a file *server/api-hostname* containing the hostname of the CV API
+- set the environment value CVPARTNER_HOSTNAME the hostname of the CV API

 run
 ===